-Fiscal measures and incentives to support innovation and ICT.
-Under 2017 Fiscal Package30, it was provided a reduction of the coorporate tax of legal entities operating in the field of "software production" from 15% to 5%.
-This incentive was designed in the frame of sectorial fiscal incentives as an instrument to support and maintain intellectual capacities within the country, as a key factor for technological and economic development.
-Although quite appreciated by the business, still there is no official publication of the impact of such fiscal stimulus on the growth of ICT sector.
-According to data received from GDT, we evidence an increase in the number of companies registered in ICT sector with 46% from year 2018 to 2019, yelding a 12% of increase in economic activity and 23% in number of employees31.
-The impact, was also confirmed during our consultation with business representatives February - March 2021.
+INNOVATION IN ENTREPRENEURSHIP AS A CHALLENGE FOR INCREASING COMPETITIVENESS AND THE ENGINE of legal entities operating in the field of "software production" from 15% to 5%.
+This incentive was designed in the frame of sectorial fiscal incentives as an instrument to support and maintain intellectual capacities within the country as a key factor for technological and economic development.
+Although quite appreciated by the business, still there is no official publication of the impact of such fiscal stimulus on the growth of the ICT sector.
+According to data received from

+GDT, we evidence an increase in the number of companies registered in the ICT sector with 46% from year 2018 to 2019, yelding a 12% increase in economic activity and 23% in the number of employees31.
+The impact was also confirmed during our consultation with business representatives from February - March 2021.